Could True Crime Make the World a Better Place?

 Recreating Mabel Mora’s look for Halloween this year was simple.
 All it took was a mini skirt, a sweater, some gold hoops, and knitting needles—items I already had lying around my apartment.

 Only Murders, like the also-recently-renewed Peacock comedy Based on a True Story, is a self-referential take on a current explosion of amateur sleuths.
-Nine years ago, journalist Sarah Koenig’s acclaimed investigative podcast Serial arguably launched this era of everyday people attempting to solve hot and cold cases, sharing their findings along the way to an eager public through documentaries, docuseries, podcasts, and more.
+Nine years ago, journalist Sarah Koenig’s acclaimed investigative podcast Serial helped launch this era of everyday people attempting to solve hot and cold cases, sharing their findings along the way to an eager public through documentaries, docuseries, podcasts, and more.

-That we’ve become so saturated in true crime should give us pause.
+That we’ve become so enmeshed in true crime, however, should give us pause.

-As much as I’m a fan of Only Murders, enough to dress up as a character (albeit one I’m dubbing an off-brand SAG-AFTRA-supporting facsimile), the rise of this new meta-commentary subgenre is more proof of how ubiquitous true crime has become.
-That’s cause for concern.
-Because for all the promise of true crime, it continues to propagate dangerous stories that exploit pain for entertainment and warp the narrative around crime and justice.
+As much as I’m a fan of Only Murders, the rise of this new meta-commentary subgenre is more proof of how ubiquitous the genre has become.
+And for all its promise, a significant amount of true crime remains focused on propagating stories that exploit pain for entertainment and warp narratives around crime and justice.

 How we got here dates back, in part, to victims’ rights efforts that began in the 1970s.
-In Savage Appetites, the writer Rachel Monroe traces our modern true crime boom to a tangled Frankensteining of feminist rhetoric and tough-on-crime policy that came out of it.
+In Savage Appetites, the writer Rachel Monroe traces our modern taste for true crime to a tangled Frankensteining of feminist rhetoric and tough-on-crime policy.
 Though the victims’ rights movement identified serious failures of the justice system to protect crime victims, in the decades that followed, it went on to push legislation that disproportionally and devastatingly impacted people of color, from mandatory minimum sentencing to “three strikes” laws.

-To understand our current moment, though, it’s also instructive to look back even further, to 1800s England, when the first true crime boom launched the popular culture conception of the amateur detective.
+To understand our current moment, though, it’s also instructive to look further back, to 1800s England, when the first true crime boom launched the popular culture conception of the amateur detective.

 These early sleuths emerged out of a climate similar to the one we’re living in today, with a rise of ascendent technologies and media mixed with fear and anxiety around crime, policing, and punishment.